 - • When finished, you will have the opportunity to continue to a confirmation page where you will find links to all of your files as well as a summary of the team information that you have provided.
 You will also receive an email with this same information.

-First Place: $15,000 (USD) Two members of the first place winning team will be flown to Los Angeles for the award ceremony and exhibition opening.
-Accommodations and airfare will be provided, but Visas and other travel requirements are the responsibility of the team members.
+First Place: $15,000 (USD) One member of the first place winning team will be flown to Los Angeles for the award ceremony and exhibition opening.
+Accommodations and airfare will be provided, but Visas and other travel requirements are the responsibility of the team.

 TERMS AND CONDITIONS

 Download the complete terms and conditions as a PDF: